MEXA: Towards General Multimodal Reasoning with Dynamic Multi-Expert Aggregation: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the National Institutes of Health (NIH) under other transactions 1OT2OD038045-01, ARO Award W911NF2110220, ONR Grant N00014-23-1-2356, DARPA ECOLE Program No. HR00112390060, and NSF-AI Engage Institute DRL211263.
+We thank the reviewers and area chairs for their helpful feedback.
+This work was supported by the National Institutes of Health (NIH) under other transactions 1OT2OD038045-01, ARO Award W911NF2110220, ONR Grant N00014-23-1-2356, DARPA ECOLE Program No. HR00112390060, NSF-AI Engage Institute DRL211263, and a Capital One Research Award.
 The views, opinions, and/or findings contained in this article are those of the authors and not of the funding agency. { }